ABOUT MARA: Movement Assessment and Reporting App

 MARA is the world’s first iPad app for dance movement therapy assessment.
 MARA provides a theoretically supported, methodologically sound tool for planning and assessment that is practical and easy for DM therapists to use.
 This portable assessment tool enables gathering and systematising of data and export into user-friendly reports.

 Our app MARA, is ready for use.
-Version 3.0 includes an expanded range of outcomes; new security, graphing and export features; cleaner design and more, developed after trials and user-feedback.
-It also has new options for exporting individual and group data.
+Version 3.4 includes an expanded range of outcomes; new security, graphing and export features; cleaner design and more, developed after trials and user-feedback.
+It also has new options for exporting individual and group data and to creating backups in your clouds, such as Dropbox, GoogleDrive, OneDrive or iCloud.
+You can now choose between three languages in the app.

 WHY USE MARA